-The following details the Company's sensitivity to a 10% increase or decrease in the market prices of AIM/NEX quoted securities, with 10% being the Manager's assessment of a reasonable possible change in market prices.
+The following details the Company's sensitivity to a 10% increase or decrease in the market prices of the Company's holdings in AIM/ NEX quoted securities, with 10% being the Manager's assessment of a reasonable possible change in market prices.

-At 30 November 2017, if market prices of AIM/NEX quoted securities had been 10% higher or lower and with all other variables held constant, the increase or decrease in net assets attributable to Ordinary Shareholders for the year would have been £960,700 (2016: £909,600) due to the change on valuation of financial assets at fair value through profit or loss.
+At 30 November 2018, if market prices of the Company's holdings in AIM/NEX quoted securities had been 10% higher or lower and with all other variables held constant, the increase or decrease in net assets attributable to Ordinary Shareholders for the year would have been £855,200 (2017: £960,700) due to the change on valuation of financial assets at fair value through profit or loss.